(Bone Mineral Density [BMD] Test, Bone Density Test, Bone Mineral Content, Bone Absorptiometry)

 While the bone densitometry procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
 The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

 There is no special type of care following bone densitometry testing.
-You may resume your usual diet and activities, unless your doctor advises you differently.
+You may resume your usual diet and activities, unless your physician advises you differently.